 Needless to say, Bill Mitchell, GM’s VP of Design from 1959-1977, had a brilliant career.
 His 1938 Cadillac 60 Special set a design direction that could be seen for decades.
-His 1963 Corvette, Riviera and Gran Prix were all superb, and were followed by the dynamic new ’65 large cars.
+His 1963 Corvette, Riviera and Grand Prix were all superb, and were followed by the dynamic new ’65 large cars.
 And his formal “sheer look” as seen on the ’76 Seville and ’77 B/C bodies ushered in GM’s downsizing with great taste and success as his parting shots.

 But in the early 70s, things were a bit uneven at GM design, and Mitchell seemed to lose the way at times, despite his love for big, brash cars.
-With the 1971 Buick Riviera, Mitchell tried to recapture a theme that had worked so well on the ’63 Corvette Sting ray.
+With the 1971 Buick Riviera, Mitchell tried to recapture a theme that had worked so well on the ’63 Corvette Sting Ray.
 This time he got stung.

-Bill Mitchell’s meteoric rise started in 1935 when was hired at GM at the age of 23, on the basis of a portfolio of racing car sketches he made on the side while working ta an ad agency in NY.
+Bill Mitchell’s meteoric rise started in 1935 when was hired at GM at the age of 23, on the basis of a portfolio of racing car sketches he made on the side while working at an ad agency in NY.
 One year later(!) he was made head of the Cadillac studio.
 And then turned loose on a design that Mitchell initially saw as a LaSalle, but became the 1938 Cadillac 60 Special.
 It pioneered with its “suitcase” fenders, an exceptionally long trunk for the time, and a squared-off formal roof with distinctive windows and a B-Pillar that flowed directly from the roof to the belt line.
 The 60 Special directly opposed the fastback style that was then so in vogue, and was the first real three-box sedan, a format that came to dominate until more recent years.

-Like so many important GM designs, the 60 Special’s inspiration came from Europe, where Harley Earl and Bill Knudsen saw the splendid Panhard 6 CS Panoramic at the 1934 Paris Auto Show, like this one I shot at the Lane Museum this summer.
+Like so many important GM designs, the 60 Special’s inspiration came from Europe, where Harley Earl and Bill Knudsen saw the splendid Panhard 6 CS Panoramic at the 1934 Paris Auto Show, like this one I shot at the Lane Motor Museum this summer.

 Its distinctive window shape and trim echoed the arched windows seen on certain luxury train cars, like the Orient Express.
 The Panhard also had a longer than typical trunk.
 And of course, it had that unusual B-Pillar that became a key signature piece on the 60 Special and would be recapitulated the ’71 Fleetwood 60 Special.